-Jesser Point Lighthouse's revolving beam light produces 4 flashes every 40 seconds, with an intesity of 834 750 candelas, which can be seen at a distance of 25 nautical miles.
+Jesser Point Lighthouses revolving beam light produces 4 flashes every 40 seconds, with an intensity of 834 750 candelas, which can be seen at a distance of 25 nautical miles.
 The lighthouse initially had a radio beacon, with the call sign of 'ZQ'.
-However, maritime radio beacons have become outdated!
-All 24 South African radio beacons , including this one, were discontinued on the 1 of April 2000 and replaced by four DGPS (Digital Global Positioning System) reference stations.
+However, maritime radio beacons have become outdated.
+All 24 South African radio accommodation including this one, were discontinued on the 1 of April 2000 and replaced by four DGPS (Digital Global Positioning System) reference stations.
 Providing a highly accurate navigation and positioning service!

-As no permanent quarters were allowed to be built at the lighthouse, a prefabricated building had to be erected to provide accomodation for visiting maintenance staff.
-This structure has since been replaced by a wooden cabin, similiar to the ones found at the popular resort adjacent!
+As no permanent quarters were allowed to be built at the lighthouse, a prefabricated building had to be erected to provide accommodation for visiting maintenance staff.
+This structure has since been replaced by a wooden cabin, similar to the ones found at the popular resort adjacent.